jasper-zanjani/notes/sources/5plc.md

 Term                                              | Definition | Source
 ---                                               | ---        | ---
 Amazon CloudWatch                                 |             |
+Autoscaling                                       | automatic adjustment of computing capacity to meet changes in cloud workloads | 5PLC: 64
 Availability Zones                                | term used in AWS and Azure to refer to redundant, geographically dispersed computing resources | 5PLC: 19
 Availability set                                  | Azure capability that groups VMs to ensure they are distributed across multiple hardware clusters, isolated from each other | 5PLC: 42
 Azure Application Gateway                         | Layer 7 load balancer that protects web applications against well-known web exploits | 5PLC: 43